Folklore makes ‘Uncle’ Monk Estill (d 1835) a compelling character. The whole Boonesborough milieu conveys a certain romanticism; it’s a tribute to

-Earlier in the story, caught beyond the stockade at Estill’s Station while the men are in pursuit of the Wyandot band, Monk does convince his captors not to attack the women and children left inside.
+Monk's ownership had changed, prior to the battle: he'd become booty, held of Native warriors.
+Caught beyond the stockade at Estill’s Station while male inhabitants pursued a Wyandot band, Monk does convince his captors not to attack the women and children left inside.
 He undoubtedly saved their lives as well.

 It’s this branching interpretation of historical events which led to the scratchpad I call Hard Honesty.
 On so many matters, contemporary culture operates on assumptions drawn from a narrative that’s been falsified, massaged, or left incomplete.
 I often stumble upon false narratives that affirm the most damaging cultural conveyances upon race, and I assume you’ll want to know about it.